getrasa/Custom-Motion-Capture-V2/README.md

 ### Showcase
 Examples of the device in action.
+(See Photos folder for more)
 ###### Example 1
 ![ezgif com-gif-maker (4)](https://user-images.githubusercontent.com/21182768/157411346-16d4fb16-f659-4abd-ba81-64916bb2bffd.gif)